(813) 440-8108

 Blower Motor Bearings

 Worn or damaged bearings can cause the blower motor to operate noisily or seize up completely.
-If you hear grinding or squealing noises, it's likely due to bad bearings.
+If you hear grinding or squealing noises, it is likely due to bad bearings.
 Inspect the bearings for any visible damage or excessive wear.
 Lubricating the bearings can temporarily fix the issue, but replacement is usually necessary for a long-term solution.

 Blower Motor Not Working on High Speed

-If your blower motor works at lower speeds but not at high speed, the problem could be related to the motor's speed control.
+If your blower motor works at lower speeds but not at high speed, the problem could be related to the motor speed control.
 This issue might be caused by a faulty relay or a failing resistor in the blower motor control module.
 Inspect these components for any visible damage or signs of wear.
 Replacing the defective parts should restore high-speed functionality.

 Blower Motor Not Working with Heat

-When the blower motor fails to operate when the heat is on, it may indicate a problem with the heating system's controls.
-This could be due to a malfunctioning limit switch, a faulty thermostat, or issues with the furnace's control board.
+When the blower motor fails to operate when the heat is on, it may indicate a problem with the heating system controls.
+This could be due to a malfunctioning limit switch, a faulty thermostat, or issues with the furnace control board.
 Checking and testing these components can help identify the source of the problem.
 Repair or replace any defective parts to ensure the blower motor works correctly with the heating system.

 Blower Motor Not Working with AC

-If the blower motor isn't functioning when the air conditioning is on, the issue might be related to the AC controls.
+If the blower motor is not functioning when the air conditioning is on, the issue might be related to the AC controls.
 This can include problems with the thermostat, the control board, or the contactor in the AC unit.
 Ensure that the thermostat is set to the correct temperature and mode, and check the control board and contactor for any signs of damage or failure.
 Replacing these components can resolve the issue.

 👉🏻 Read More: How to Clean HVAC Blower Motor